Jurickson Profar Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.59).
+- The White Sox have the 25th-ranked team ERA across all league pitching staffs (4.67).

-- The righty last pitched on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, allowing four earned runs while giving up five hits.
+- In his most recent appearance on Saturday, the righty tossed 6 1/3 innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.

-- The 27-year-old has an ERA of 4.58, with 9.3 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .224 batting average against him.
+- The 29-year-old has a 3.20 ERA and 6.4 strikeouts per nine innings across 19 games this season, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.